parkertimmins/parkertimmins.github.io/_posts/2021-02-02-complex-multiplication.md

 The following is an attempt to get some intuition about the meaning behind these symbols.

-Let's start by dispensing with then i-notation.
+Let's start by dispensing with the i-notation.
 As far as I'm concerned we're just working on a 2d plane.
 So using cartesian coordinates, the formula for complex multiplication now looks like:
 $$(a, b)(c, d) = (ac - bd, ad + bc)$$

 But that's not much better, there must be some geometric interpretation to make sense of this way of doing multiplication 🤔.